-The parent ego state is angry, impatient, patronizing or expresses body language of authority (finger-pointing).
-Also, the parent ego uses words like: always, never, for once and for all, and also judgmental, critical and patronizing words.
+The parent ego state is angry, impatient, patronising or expresses body language of authority (finger-pointing).
+Also, the parent ego uses words like: always, never, for once and for all, and also judgmental, critical and patronising words.

 The child ego state is emotional, sad, shows despair, temper tantrums, whining voice, rolling eyes, teasing, speaking behind hand, laughter and giggling.
 Moreover, the child ego uses words like: I wish, I don’t know, I want, I don’t care, oh no, the worst day of may life, things never get right for me.
 It also uses superlatives and words to impress.

-The positive and negative sides of parent and ego states
+The positive and negative sides of the parent and child ego states

 It is important to understand your parent and child ego states in order to use them productively towards your own self-development and self-improvement.
 By understanding both the negative and positive traits of both of the ego states, you will learn to diminish the negative traits and explore the positive traits that come with them.